mroman-ibs/FuzzyImputationTest/cran-comments.md

 * Main changes:
 - Added calculation of the standard errors for MethodsComparison
+- Added Bertoluzza distance for benchmarks
+- Added pmm method for imputation

 I have prepared the new version (0.4.0) of my package.